houselabs/docker-strongswan/README.md

 tail -f /var/log/charon.log
 ```

-Or you may also use the systemd unit file.
+Or you may also use the systemd unit file `strongswan.service`.
+Remember modify the `VPN_SUBNET` value in the unit file before start.

 Finally, all certs for client are generated in /data/strongswan/ssl.
 You may copy them to your client.
 And a mobileconfig for iOS/Mac is generated.
 You can install to your iOS / Mac directly.